scverse/scanpy/docs/dev/index.rst

 Contributing to scanpy
 ======================

 Contributions to scanpy are welcome!
-Please follow the guidelines in these docs when contributing.
+This section of the docs provides some guidelines and tips to follow when contributing.

 .. toctree::

+    code
+    git
     testing
-    code
     documentation
     external-tools
     release

+Parts of the guidelines have been adapted from the `pandas <https://pandas.pydata.org/pandas-docs/stable/development/index.html>`__ and `MDAnalysis <https://userguide.mdanalysis.org/stable/contributing.html>`__ guides.
+These are both excellent guides and we highly recommend checking them out.